rmertens/rmertens.github.io/about.md

 Before that, I studied **Computer Science** and **Electrical Engineering** at Stanford University, where I won the Terman Award.
-I focused on **machine learning** and **convex optimization**.
+I focused on **machine learning** (inspired by [Andrew Ng's Machine Learning course](http://cs229.stanford.edu/)) and **convex optimization** (inspired by Stephen Boyd and Carlos Fernandez-Granda).
 I transferred to Stanford after 1 academic year at KU Leuven.

 In my free time, I enjoy long distance running and travelling.

+### Contact me
 Feel free to reach out to me if you would like to grab a coffee.
-### Contact me

 [mertens.ai.raf@gmail.com](mailto:mertens.ai.raf@gmail.com)